ProxiBlue/reCaptcha/README.md

 -----------------------

 Selecting 'Checkout as Guest' or 'Register at checkout' no longer has a ny difference in the outcome of checkout reCaptcha If EITHER is selected, you will have an active reCapctha at the BILLING section.
 This is due to how invisible reCacptha works on the page, and I currently see no need to make this work individually

-Use in CMS Page
+Use Contact Form in CMS Page
 ----------------

 You can Place the Contact Us form within a CMS page using the following Block notation: